The organisations responsible for the self-assessment process are:

 The spider diagram illustrates the outcomes of the final consensus on the maturity for integrated care in the Basque Country.
 The outcomes reflect the actual maturity of the Basque health system, showing progress towards integrated care in all dimensions.

-The final report which will provide much more detailed information about the region and the process is available to download.
+The final report which will provide much more detailed information about the region and the process is available to download in the Maturity Assessment Reports section in Resources.